mottbott/docker-k8s-training/docker-basics.md

 Run a command in an existing container.
 ```
 docker exec -it hello_world_neu cat /etc/*release*
+# terminal into the docker container
 docker exec -it hello_world_neu bash
 ```
+## Exercise
+* 📝 The Docker Desktop provides the CLI option.
+Can you find it?